-Woman arrested for misappropriating Rs 13.85 cr govt funds
+Woman Arrested For Misappropriating Rs 13.85 Cr Govt Funds

-New Delhi, Oct 30 (IANS) A 59-year-old woman was arrested for embezzlement of government fund to the tune of Rs 13.85 crore, Police said on Saturday.
+New Delhi: A 59-year-old woman was arrested for embezzlement of government fund to the tune of Rs 13.85 crore, Police said on Saturday.

 According to the police, "We received a complaint regarding misappropriation of government funds of Rs 5 crore on account of purchase of linen items etc. During further probe, it was found that these items (worth Rs 13.85 crore) were purchased on the basis of forged supply orders, no actual supply of items took place, and payment was released to the supplier firm of M/s Sneh Enterprises."